AV and smart home installation in Markham

 Condo & Townhome Installation Constraints

 Installing AV and networking in a Highway 7 condo or a Cornell townhome is not the same as working in a detached home.
 The constraints are different, the anchoring is different, and the cable routing options are more limited.
-These are the common scenarios we plan around before arriving.

 Concrete & Masonry Walls